LTC Charlie Wilson

 Phone: (267) 359-6308

-Lieutenant Colonel Laura Bellot is the Professor of Military Science of the Drexel University Reserve Officers’ Training Corps Program.
-In this capacity, she is responsible for developing cadets to serve our Nation as United States Army Second Lieutenants.
-She is an Engineer Officer in the United States Army Reserve with over twenty years of service.
+Lieutenant Colonel Charlie Wilson is the Professor of Military Science of the Drexel University Reserve Officers’ Training Corps Program.
+In this capacity, he is responsible for developing cadets to serve our Nation as United States Army Second Lieutenants.
+He is an Aviation Officer in the United States Army Reserve with over twenty-five years of service.

 CPT Russell Salavec- Executive Officer